Two men who died in Brixton shooting and car crash pictured for first time

 Two men who died after a car chase that ended with one fatally shot have been pictured for the first time as police appeal for information about the attack.

-Drill rapper Lamar Rashawan Urquhart, the 27-year-old son of a boxing promoter who represents heavyweight Dillian Whyte, was killed in Brixton, south London on Sunday.
+Drill rapper Lamar Rashawan Urquhart, the 27-year-old son of a boxing promoter who represents heavyweight Dillian Whyte, was killed in Brixton, south London last Sunday.

 Deliveroo driver Guilherme Messias da Silva, 23, also died following the incident after being knocked off his moped as he was making his last delivery of the day.

-Police said two cars were involved in a high-speed chase when one hit a moped and a number of parked vehicles.
+Police said two cars were involved in a high-speed chase when one hit Mr da Silva’s moped and a number of parked vehicles.

-Mr Urquhart, who performed as Perm, is then believed to have been chased and shot dead by a gunman.
+Mr Urquhart, who performed as Perm, is then believed to have been chased and shot dead by a gunman who got out of the second car before fleeing in his vehicle.

 His father is boxing promoter Dean Whyte, representing Dillian Whyte (no relation) who lost his bid for Tyson Fury’s WBC heavyweight title in April.